 The approach involves discussion, participation and observation.
 As parents/carers learn a little more each week they are able to observe how their child is growing and changing, with additional knowledge and respect.
 Sometimes a parent/carer will be actively participating in activities with their child and other times they will be in the background observing.
 Either way, this is a time to enjoy the peace away from the pressures of the rest of the day and to be together with other parents and children building a foundation in Montessori education.

-How is the Nido Transition 15 – 18 months Montessori classroom physically prepared to support each child’s learning and independence?
+How is the Toddler Transition 15 – 18 months Montessori classroom physically prepared to support each child’s learning and independence?

 The room that the group meets in is a “Montessori prepared environment”, reflecting the home of the very young child.
 The activities presented meet their developmental needs.
 This means that each activity is specially chosen to appeal to the children and assist in building their psycho-sensory motor development and language skills.
 The child is ready to take responsibility for themselves, to get a drink or something to eat and then takes great delight in washing up and returning utensils to their designated place.